Bartholomey/the_lake_redoubt/julija/07_chapter_seven.md

 My reply: “Is your name Legion?
 You are many ... you are in many places at once ...
 It doesn’t matter; remember,” I pause for a second and close my eyes, “the lake, the huge moat, is completely square, just like the Redoubt with its white walls and four towers itself.
 So, four square white towers, four blue roofs, and one square manor house in the middle with one blue roof.”

 *S. S. says that he is not Legion.
 He observes that the geometry of said group of structures is expressing nothing redundant.
-He wants to know if I feel safe or imprisoned when I stand at the moat’s edge, and looks at the fort.*
+He wants to know if I feel safe or imprisoned when I stand at the moat’s edge, and looks at the wall.*

 I merely smile at your question.
 Pause.
 Still smiling: “Imagine Julija lowering the drawbridge – opening the gates, that is, as we both know you have to take the ferry to reach the walls – I suppose I would rush to the armory and don her completely enclosed black-tinted, white-plumed full-plate yet flexible and surprisingly light armour, while saying, ‘What have you done?’
 And after having prepared myself to stem the tide of your tiny, rat-like minions rushing through the opening with her golden longsword, I would be stomping and chopping them in half while fighting vertigo and Julija’s control; all engulfed in the sound of distorted, dissonant melodies.
 Eventually I would probably just fall on the ground and go, ‘Aaaaaaaaaaahh!’”